ezosher/hebrew-user-api/README.md

 # Hebrew user Api (Mockup Api)

-Hebrew user Api is the first `Js` library for Prototyping and Playing around with fake data in a local inviorment all in **Hebrew** . get a fake REST API with random values all based on `json-server` package and endpoints
+Hebrew user Api is the first **Hebrew** Mockup Api library for Prototyping and Playing around with fake data in a local inviorment all based on Hebrew language format. get a fake `REST API` data with random values. based on [json-server](https://github.com/json-server) package and endpoints

 ## Installation